 Home » English Grammar » Tense Chart in English

 Verbs are frequently employed in English grammar to signify the activity or the moment at which an event occurred.
 These verbs, known as tenses, occasionally alter their forms to indicate the time of an action, an occurrence, or a situation.
 There are three basic kinds of tenses: past, present, and future.
 Each type is further divided into four subcategories: Perfect, Continuous, Simple, and Perfect Continuous.
-Thus, we shall go into great detail about tense charts with examples and regulations in this article.
+Thus, we shall go into great detail about tense charts with rules and examples in this article.

 Tense Chart